serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

   - PhilippMuns
 ---

-Today we've release v1.10 of the Serverless Framework!
+We've just released v1.10 of the Serverless Framework!
 Let's take a look at all the new changes.

 ## Highlights of 1.10.0